SRV-YouSoRandom/Nillion-Verifier-Auto-Installer/README.md

-Sure!
-Here's a detailed and well-structured `README.md` for your GitHub repository that will guide users on how to use your `setup.sh` script to set up their Nillion Verifier Node, including the steps to visit the website and manage the verifier node.

----

 # Nillion Verifier Node Setup

 This repository contains an automated shell script (`setup.sh`) that helps you set up your Nillion Verifier Node effortlessly on an Ubuntu machine.